msg-byu/getting-started/instructions/github.md

 people around the world.
 Most, if not all, of the code you write as part of this group will be maintained on GitHub so learning git will be an important in your development.
-You will use git in the terminal to interact with GitHub one you are setup.
+You will use git in the terminal to interact with GitHub once you are setup.

 ## Create a Repository

 To make a GitHub account go to [GitHub](https://github.com/), click sign up for GitHub, and create your user name and password.
-Once you have logged into GitHub, create a new repository by clicking on the plus sign on the top right of the window and clicking on 'Now repository' from the drop-down menu.
+Once you have logged into GitHub, create a new repository by clicking on the plus sign on the top right of the window and clicking on 'New repository' from the drop-down menu.
 You now need to give the repository a name.
 You can give it any name you’d like, but I would recommend titling it something related to the exercise you've been given by Dr. Hart.
 You